 In addition, when a notification from the network to the UE is required, for such as an incoming call, an HTTP(S) connection is originated from the network side, but this case has some problem.
 Generally, NAT box is placed between UE and network entities, therefore NAT-traversal problem should be resolved.
 Besides, in terms of security configuration, UEs often deny incoming TCP (IETF RFC 793 [14]) connections.

-WebSocket fulfils the requirement for secure exchange of signalling messages since WebRTC supports the secure transport over TLS.
+WebSocket fulfils the requirement for secure transport of signalling messages since WebRTC supports the secure transport over TLS.

-For those reasons mentioned above, only WebSocket over TLS is utilized as the base protocol for transport of signalling messages in this study.
+For those reasons mentioned above, only WebSocket over TLS is utilized as the base protocol for transport of signalling messages.
 WebSocket can solve the three problems, server load, number of sessions and the NAT-traversal.

-6.3.3.3 Upper Layer Protocol over WebSocket
+6.3.3.3 Upper layer protocol over WebSocket

 In IETF RFC 8825 [33], upper layer protocols over WebSocket are not specified and are thought to be application specific.
-In the IETF RFC 8825 [33], SIP (IETF RFC 3261 [16]) and XMPP (IETF RFC 6120 [19]) are listed as candidate protocols for C-Plane signalling.
+In the IETF RFC 8825 [33], SIP (IETF RFC 3261 [16]) and XMPP (IETF RFC 6120 [19]) are listed as candidate upper layer protocols for C-Plane signalling.

 6.3.3.3.1 SIP